dmaone/CommonSense/README.md

 There are two exceptions to the above, but you know who you are, because I explicitly promised you.

 # Planning: pinouts

+* YOU MUST SET YOUR MATRIX SIZE to your physical matrix size.
+You can get away not doing it IF your switch is NORMALLY_LOW (flippers are by default in the air, Model F style).
+If it's not - you MUST do it.
+* YOU MUST USE CONTIGUOUS ROWS/COLUMNS, STARTING FROM ZERO.
 * Pins on the board are marked `0.0`, on envelope - `P0_0`, and in PSoC Creator - `P0[0]`.
 All 3 refer to the same pin. `2.3`-`2.7` means "2.3 to 2.7, including".
-* Effort is made to make pins continuous, but that's not always possible, so pay attention.
+* Effort is made to make pins contiguous, but that's not always possible, so pay attention.

 ### If you're changing the pinout
 * You'll need 35 pins.
 That's not much more than the kit has - so choose the layout wisely.